philcockfield/sample.vercel.client-error/README.md

 node .
 ```

-Ass you'll see, there is nothing really going on in this repo other than referencing the library and attempting to import it:
+As you will see, there is nothing really going on in this repo other than referencing the library and attempting to import it:

 ```json
 // package.json